namoopsoo/namoopsoo.github.io/content/post/2025-01-11-comparing-embedding-models.md

 ## So given the motivation, how did I compare these embedding models?
-I did some research and found out about Mean Average Precision (MAP) first, tried that out and also later tried  Mean Reciprocal Rank (MRR), because the bulk of the effort to calculate MAP was building a ground truth dataset and the code to then calculate MRR was trivial.
+I did some information retrieval metric shopping and found Mean Average Precision (MAP) to be a good first meaningful measure, tried that out and also later tried  Mean Reciprocal Rank (MRR), because the bulk of the effort to calculate MAP was building a ground truth dataset and the code to then calculate MRR was trivial.

 First the results briefly.
 So, surprisingly, I found, that although the models performed more or less similarly, the lower dimension model actually appears to be slightly better.